Information on history, celebrations and chief guest list of Indian Republic Day. India will celebrate its 73rd Republic Day on 26th January in 2022.

 Republic Day of India - Republic Day of India is celebrated on 26th January every year to mark the historic day when our country came into its own as a sovereign republic nation.
 After gaining independence on August 15, 1947, India did not gain complete independence until the adoption of its own constitution.
 Thus, the Indian Republic Day marks the successful attainment of the goal of ‘Sampoorna Swaraj’.
 The Indian Constitution officially came into force on 26 January, 1950.
 As a republic, the constitution provides for an elected government and lays stress on political equality.
 Republic Day is celebrated on 26 January every year to mark the glorious event of India becoming a sovereign republic.
 Dr. Rajendra Prasad taking oath as the first President of free India is chronicled in the history of independent India.

-Brazilian president Jair Bolsonaro will be the chief guest at 2020 Republic Day celebrations held annually near India Gate in Delhi.
+Five guests (heads of the Central Asia states) will be Chief Guest at this year (2022) Republic day celebrations to be held at New Delhi.
+UK Prime Minister Boris Johnson cancelled his plan to be Chief Guest at the last year (2021) Republic Day celebrations.
+Brazilian president Jair Bolsonaro was the chief guest at 2020 Republic Day celebrations held annually near India Gate in Delhi.
 South African President Cyril Ramaphosa was the main chief guest at 2019 Republic Day celebrations held in New Delhi, capital of India.
 Earlier in Nov 2018, US President Donald Trump refuse the invitation due to scheduling constraints.
 This has been seen as a major setback by political parties in India.

 History of Republic Day